42 Door Types Illustrated Guide

 27. Louver Panel

-The louver panel door is a door that consists of two panels—one a solid panel and the other louvered.
-More decorative than the half louver door, a louver panel door typically has the louvered portion at the top three-quarters of the door and the raised rectangular panel in the lower half within the frame.
+The louver panel door consists of two panels—one is a solid panel, and the other is louvered.
+More decorative than the half-louver door, a louver panel door typically has the louvered portion at the top three-quarters of the door and the raised rectangular panel in the lower half within the frame.

 Door Lites

 Some doors have panels that use glass instead of wood.
 These panels are called “lites.”
-These lites emit illumination and are often frosted or decorated for privacy.
+These lites emit illumination and are often frosted or decorated for privacy and can be thought of as a door with a built-in window.

 door lites